romaintb/terminalist/docs/PRD.md

 - **US-011**: As a CLI user, I want to see "Tomorrow" tasks so I can plan ahead
 - **US-012**: As a CLI user, I want to see upcoming tasks so I can manage my schedule

+#### 4.2.4 Search and Discovery
+- **US-013**: ✅ As a CLI user, I want to search all my tasks quickly so I can find specific items (Implemented)
+- **US-014**: As a CLI user, I want to filter tasks by different criteria so I can focus on what matters
+- **US-015**: As a CLI user, I want search to be fast and responsive so I don't lose my flow

-#### 4.2.4 Data Synchronization
+#### 4.2.5 Data Synchronization
-- **US-013**: As a CLI user, I want my changes to sync automatically so I don't lose work
+- **US-016**: As a CLI user, I want my changes to sync automatically so I don't lose work
-- **US-014**: As a CLI user, I want to force sync when needed so I can get latest data
+- **US-017**: As a CLI user, I want to force sync when needed so I can get latest data
-- **US-015**: As a CLI user, I want to see sync status so I know when data is fresh
+- **US-018**: As a CLI user, I want to see sync status so I know when data is fresh

 ## 5. Technical Architecture